Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme to create a new global variable
+My readme the result of pwer divide be divide